Posts

 Image

-When we don't follow natural laws there are adverse consequences.
+T here are adverse consequences when we don’t follow natural laws.
 For example, if someone jumps from a height ignoring gravity, the consequences are inevitable.
-Krishna cautions about the consequences of violating the principles of existence or natural laws as explained by Him in the Bhagavad Gita.
-He says, "Fixing your mind on Me you shall overcome all obstacles and difficulties by My grace.
-You will perish if you do not listen to My advice due to ahankaar " (18.58).
-Perishing is inevitable like falling from a height when we are driven by ahankaar ( aham-karta) .
-Krishna says, "Because of ahankaar if you think 'I will not fight,' your resolution will be in vain.
-Your nature will compel you to fight" (18.59).
-Firstly, the war wouldn't have come to an end even if Arjun had left the battlefield.
-Secondly, Arjun wouldn't have sat idle when the battle was going on where his immediate family is facing danger.
-This verse indicates that Arjun would...
+Similarly, Krishna cautions about the consequences of violating the principles of existence or natural laws as explained by Him in the Bhagavad Gita.
+He says, “Fixing your mind on Me you shall overcome all obstacles and difficulties by My grace.
+You will perish if you do not listen to My advice due to ahankaar ” (18.58).
+Perishing is inevitable like falling from a height when we are driven by ahankaar ( aham-karta ).
+Krishna says, “Because of ahankaar if you think ‘I will not fight’, your resolution will be in vain.
+Your nature will compel you to fight” (18.59).
+Firstly, even if Arjuna had left the battlefield, the war would not have ended.
+Secondly, Arjuna wouldn’t have sat passive when the battle was going on where his immediate family is facing danger.
+This verse indicates that governed by his swa-dharma (own natur...

 253. Confluence of Yogas